Xyphyn/photon/README.md

 - [Self-hosting](#self-hosting)
 - [Public Instances](#public-instances)

-An alternative web client for Lemmy with the UI of Xylo
+An sleek web client for Lemmy using mono-ui, a custom design system.

 ## Screenshots